 Most NAS appliances protect against data loss through the use of RAID configurations.
 The supported RAID levels indicate the levels of redundancy and data protection provided by the appliance.

-The Buffalo TeraStation 5800DN accommodates up to eight disks and supports a variety of RAID levels, including: RAID 0, RAID 1, RAID 5, RAID 6, RAID 10, RAID 50, RAID 51, RAID 60, RAID 61 and JBOD.
+The Buffalo TeraStation 5010 Series accommodates up to eight disks and supports a variety of RAID levels, including RAID 0, RAID 1, RAID 5, RAID 6, RAID 10 and JBOD.

-The Drobo B880fs incorporates BeyondRAID, which emulates RAID 1, RAID 5 and RAID 6.
-BeyondRAID is designed to be far more flexible than traditional RAID, and supports the ability to change levels of protection (such as moving from single-disk redundancy to two-disk redundancy) with the click of a mouse.
+The Drobo B810n incorporates BeyondRAID, which emulates RAID 1, RAID 5 and RAID 6.
+BeyondRAID aims to be far more flexible than traditional RAID, and it supports the ability to change levels of protection, such as moving from single-disk redundancy to two-disk redundancy, with the click of a mouse.
 BeyondRAID also allows for thin provisioning, instant expansion, drive reordering and a virtual hot spare.

-Some small business NAS appliances include a battery that can help the appliance remain functional during a power failure.
-Some appliances do not include a built-in battery, but are uninterruptible power supply-aware and can be shut down gracefully by the UPS in the event of a power failure.
+Some small-business NAS devices include a battery that can help the appliance remain functional during a power failure.
+Some appliances do not include a built-in battery, but are uninterruptible power supply, or UPS, aware.
+UPS can shut them down in the event of a power failure.

 Smaller, scale-out NAS offerings offer capacity and performance